BIRTHDAY GIVEAWAY WEEK IS HERE! 🥳

 Science, Seasonal, Special Events, Spring, St. Patrick's Day, Winter Holidays

-Written by: Katie Palmer
+Written by: Jess Dalrymple

-About a week before St. Patrick's Day, I send home the letter asking for materials to help the students build their leprechaun traps.
+Begin this project at least a week before Saint Patrick’s Day so the traps are ready to ‘catch’ the little leprechauns!
+About a week before St. Patrick’s Day, send home this letter asking for materials to help the students build their leprechaun traps.
 The letter explains the educational benefits of the project as well.
 We use the engineering design process to build our traps, which makes this project such a great way to build teamwork skills while also encouraging creativity, problem-solving, and critical thinking.

 a leprechaun trap engineering design process letter to send home

 All Access member?
-Download free here.
+Download here.

 Prior to building, I bring my students to the rug to read the story How to Catch a Leprechaun.
 Another one of my favorite’s is the Night Before St. Patrick’s Day.
 After we read the story we talk about how leprechauns typically show up to the classroom on St. Patrick’s Day and it’s our job to make sure they don’t mess up our classroom!

-Draw up the Plans
+3. Design – Draw up the plans

 Next, I give them a plan sheet for them to draw up their plans.
 This is is an essential part of the STEM process and setting aside the time for your students to complete this process will force them to slow down and actually develop a plan.
 I also explain to my students that part of being an engineer involves the ability to be flexible and willing to change the plans after doing some testing.